L2 - Preparation for the Agro-Veto Exam

 Admission

-Students who have validated the L1 of the PCAV course are expected to continue in L2 PCAV (except in special, exceptional individual circumstances).
+Students who have successfully completed the first year of the PCAV program are expected to continue on to the second year of the PCAV program (except in special, exceptional individual circumstances).

 Read more

-The composition of the application file to be submitted is published during the appropriate period on the e-Candidate page of the Faculty of Science and on the website of the course(https://prepa-agroveto.edu.umontpellier.fr/).
-The selection will be based on the quality of the school and academic record, and on the maturity of the training project and/or the professional project described in the letter of motivation.
+The composition of the application file to be submitted is published during the appropriate period on the e-Candidat page of the Faculty of Sciences and on the program's website (https://prepa-agroveto.edu.umontpellier.fr/).Selection will be based on the quality of the applicant's academic record and the maturity of the educational and/or professional project described in the cover letter.

 Read more